mosi2002/home/_pages/about.md

 * Bachelor Thesis: Nueral network based state estimation using Lie derivative, 2024

   * This Thesis consider the problem of state observation for **nonlinear dynamics**.
 The problem with model-based observer is due to the need of solving PDEs, in this thesis by using on-line learning and considering the observer dynamics as a Chen-Fliess series.
-The proposed approach is demonstrated by a chaotic dynamic. [(Link)](https://github.com/mosi2002/Bachelor_Thesis)
+The proposed approach is demonstrated by a Oscillating system. [(Link)](https://github.com/mosi2002/Bachelor_Thesis)

 * Research Assistant at Research Institute of Petroleum Industry (RIPI), May 2024 - Present